Back to Library

 88

-Penalises voluntary causing of miscarriage unless done in good faith to save the mother's life.
+Criminalizes causing miscarriage voluntarily, unless done in good faith to save the woman's life.
+Provides higher punishment if the fetus is quick.

 89